 It is natural to seek deeper meaning out of yourself and the world around you.
 This is how we grow, through self-discovery as we interpret ourselves in relationship to our time here on this planet, but it can slip away all too fast if we are hiding from ourselves.

-As an artist, I have had an epiphany about my work through this healing process.
-Maybe you are already familiar with my work?
+As an artist, I have had an epiphany about my work through this healing process. (and continue to do so) Maybe you are already familiar with my work?
 I have been a high volume output kind of artist for my whole life.
 Making many things at once in an immediate sort of way.
 By connecting my physical limitation to the question, “why do I make so much work?”
 Why have I put the emphasis on physical output and high volumes of works produced?
 Well, it’s about filling the fear and deficit of how much I have been missing in this world.
-I was missing a lot from early childhood, and as time went on, the more I was not hearing, especially due to old hearing out dated hearing aids, the more art I would make.
+I was missing a lot from early childhood, and as time went on, the more I was not hearing the more art I would make.
 Production = missing.
 The funny part is, the art that I make is not dark.
 It does not exactly communicate unhappiness, but I do see a common thread of a lack of meaning in some of these bodies of work.
-So, will I go off and make only hearing impaired works of art now, most likely not, but I will work on understanding what works come out of that context of things, and what works do not. the best is really yet to come.
+So, will I go off and make only hearing loss and deafness based works of art now, most likely not I thought at the time when I wrote this (boy was I wrong fast forward May 2018) but I will work on understanding what works come out of that context of things, and what works do not. the best is really yet to come.
 This too I have a knowingness about.

 What I once viewed as an extreme liability, is really nothing more than my greatest asset.
-With my new high-powered “ears” I live in both of these worlds simultaneously at an even heightened level of awareness.
 I believe that I can better serve my fellow human beings through this experience.
-That is what I will do.
+That is what I am doing.

 All I can say is thank you.